wheelerz/spikerc/README.md

 Demo vid: https://youtu.be/cMHl7u8XiDw

-Use v2 of the Spike Prime app, not V3.
-V3 didn't have Python yet as of publishing this code.
+Updated to work with SPIKE Prime app v3.4.3.
+Python code is now supported in this version.

 "gamepad.py" will help you figure out how to get values from the controller.